Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/README.md

 ---

 ## Overview of Projects

-### 1: How to Deploy a Secure Serverless Static Website on AWS: S3, CloudFront, Route 53 & ACM
-*Folder: `Level 1 - static-website-s3`*
-Build a cost-effective static website by leveraging Amazon S3, CloudFront, Route 53, and AWS Certificate Manager.
-This beginner-friendly project introduces you to core AWS services while hosting your website globally.

 ---

-### 2: Use CloudFormation to Launch an Amazon EC2 Web Server
+### 1: Use CloudFormation to Launch an Amazon EC2 Web Server
 *Folder: `Level 2 - cloudformation-ec2`*
 Learn the power of Infrastructure as Code (IaC) by writing a CloudFormation template (in JSON or YAML) to deploy an EC2 web server.
 This project simplifies resource provisioning and promotes best practices for scalable deployments.

+---

+### 2: How to Deploy a Secure Serverless Static Website on AWS: S3, CloudFront, Route 53 & ACM
+*Folder: `Level 1 - static-website-s3`*
+Build a cost-effective static website by leveraging Amazon S3, CloudFront, Route 53, and AWS Certificate Manager.
+This beginner-friendly project introduces you to core AWS services while hosting your website globally.

 ---